Marcel-Scherzinger/scratch-test/README.md

 By now, no reading of test cases is implemented.

 ## Run
-When you run `cargo run` the `sb3/fibonacci.sb3` example file will be executed according to the specification in `src/main.rs` and compared to an outputs array.
+When you run `cargo run -- --folder FOLDER --exercise NUMBER` the submissions in `FOLDER` will be tested as exercise `NUMBER`.

 You can set the log level via the `RUST_LOG` environment variable (`.env` file).

 ## scratch-extract